BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/README.md

 Select one category and submit the answer.

 <img width="600" alt="image" src="https://github.com/BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/assets/170743218/d580233a-126d-405d-ba2f-4f4c605da0bf">

+If there are multiple HITs, you need to accept each of them before complete it.
+Checking the `Auto-accept next HIT` can improve the efficiency.

 #### Notes
 - It seems that one AWS account can only accept the HIT once.
 In order to complete multiple assignments, prepare multiple AMT worker accounts in advance.